Voluntary Mid-Period Recipient Report

 For PACF and CF/MC cases:

 A change of address reported through USPS return mail with a forwarding address is considered "Information Known to the County."
 In this case, a CW 2200 must be sent to the household to ask about the new shelter expense.
-If the household does not respond to the CW 2200, the EW must follow up at the next RC or SAR 7, whichever comes first.
+If the household does not respond to the CW 2200, the EW must follow up at the next recertification or SAR 7, whichever comes first.

 ExampleExample

 The EW receives a change of address reported to Medi-Cal, such as through USPS returned mail with a forwarding address, for a dual Medi-Cal/CalFresh household.
 Under the ‘Information Known to the Agency’ rule, the county worker must update the household’s address for CalFresh.
 The EW must also send a CW 2200 to the household encouraging them to update their shelter costs.
-If the household does not
+If the household does not respond to the CW 2200, their shelter expense is not changed.
+The EW must follow up at next RE or periodic report, whichever is sooner.

 For CalFresh-only cases (NACF):